AlphPad/docs.alphpad.com/docs/grants.md

 ---
-sidebar_position: 10
+sidebar_position: 11
 title: Grants
 description: AlphPad The Premier Launchpad on Alephium - Elevating Projects to New Heights!
 ---

-# AlphPad Grants Program
+# AlphPad Grants Program / Retired

 AlphPad Grants Program is designed to fuel innovation and support promising projects on the Alephium blockchain.
 This initiative aims to empower developers and entrepreneurs who share our vision of a decentralized future.